sue-wallace/transformde.github.io/README.md

 2. Fact Table Techniques

 This section enumerates various patterns and considerations for fact tables:
-Kimball Group

-Fact table structure — core layout and linking to dimensions.
+*Fact table structure — core layout and linking to dimensions*

-Additive, semi-additive, non-additive facts — whether measures can be summed across all dimensions (e.g. sales is additive, inventory balance is semi-additive).
+Fact tables can be additive, semi-additive, non-additive  — whether measures can be summed across all dimensions (e.g. sales is additive, inventory balance is semi-additive).

-Handling nulls in fact tables.

-Conformed facts — ensuring facts align across multiple fact tables or subject areas.

 Variants of facts:

-Transaction fact tables (each event recorded).
+* Transaction fact tables (each event recorded).

-Periodic snapshot fact tables (e.g. daily/monthly aggregates).
+* Periodic snapshot fact tables (e.g. daily/monthly aggregates).

-Accumulating snapshot fact tables (e.g. tracking a process with start and end milestones).
+* Accumulating snapshot fact tables (e.g. tracking a process with start and end milestones).

-Factless fact tables (no numeric measure, just capturing an event or relationship).
+* Factless fact tables (no numeric measure, just capturing an event or relationship).

-Aggregated fact tables / cubes and consolidated fact tables for performance optimizations.
+* Aggregated fact tables / cubes and consolidated fact tables for performance optimizations.
-Kimball Group

 3. Dimension Table Techniques

-This part addresses how to design the descriptive side of the schema:
+This part addresses how to design the descriptive side of the schema through dimentions tables.
-Kimball Group

-Dimension structure, including use of surrogate keys (artificial integer keys) rather than relying on natural keys.
+Dimension structure should include the use of surrogate keys (artificial integer keys) rather than relying on natural keys.

-Differences between natural, durable, and supernatural keys.

-Drill down (navigating hierarchical levels).

-Degenerate dimensions (when a dimension attribute resides in the fact table).

-Denormalized / flattened dimensions to reduce joins.

-Supporting multiple hierarchies in a dimension.

-Use of flags and indicator attributes (e.g. is_active, is_preferred).

-Null attributes (how to represent missing or unknown descriptive detail).

 Special dimension types:

-Calendar date / time dimensions.
+* Calendar date / time dimensions.

-Role-playing dimensions (same dimension used for different roles, e.g. Order Date vs Ship Date).
+* Role-playing dimensions (same dimension used for different roles, e.g. Order Date vs Ship Date).

-Junk dimensions (grouping miscellaneous flags/attributes).
+* Junk dimensions (grouping miscellaneous flags/attributes).

-Snowflaked dimensions / outrigger dimensions (less common, normalized sub-dimensions).
+* Snowflaked dimensions (less common, normalized sub-dimensions).
-Kimball Group

 4. Integration via Conformed Dimensions